 Other course creators use this technique to do not only the introduction and conclusion, but also promotional videos, as well as the introduction of each course section, or any other video that might require a lengthy explanation.

 You can also project a chart of the background or any other graphic that will help with your explanation, like for example PowerPoint slides.

 Some online course creators even use this technique on every single video, and with great success.

 Do you recommend using a green screen studio?

 We recommend setting up a green screen studio and using it in at least some of your videos, but not necessarily all of them.

 Using a green screen does make the recording process a little bit more complicated though.
-You need to make sure that when you speak, you don't do long pauses or funny facial expressions otherwise an otherwise perfectly good recording might be ruined.
+You need to make sure that when you speak, you don't do long pauses or funny facial expressions, otherwise, a perfectly good recording might be ruined.

-Maybe that comes very naturally to you as you can speak very fluidly about your topic in a natural way, so using a green screen all the time does not affect much your recording process.
+Maybe that comes very naturally to you as you can speak very fluidly about your topic in a natural way, so using a green screen all the time does not have much effect on your recording process.

 For many people though, filming yourself while you explain something is a little bit trickier than just filming the desktop and recording your voice.

 Not filming yourself all the time allows you to do long pauses that are then easily edited out in a completely unnoticeable way, and you don't have to worry about how you look on camera all the time, which makes the recording process a lot easier.